SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Results

 where we define the interaction picture observable $\hat{O}^I = U^{\lambda \dag}_{-, l} \hat{O} U^\lambda_{-, l}$ (and similarly for $O^{\lambda, I}_i$) with general statistical ensemble $\rho_\lambda$.
 The assumption of respecting the symmetry is practical in the experiment which also provides an accessible way to average the above identity by Haar randomness.
 As explained in the previous context, twirling a general operator $M$ with no assumption on symmetry leads to the most intricate issues when we study OTOC and covariant codes.

-We put the detailed computation to obtain the average $\bar{K}$ in Section III.
-E of the SM.
+We put the detailed computation to obtain the average $\bar{K}$ in Appendix \ref{sec:QNTK}.
 In conclusion,

 In the special case of SU$(d)$ symmetry, we expand $O$ and $H_l$ by SWAPs and their products in YJM elements.
 Then their trace restricted to one irrep is just given by $S_n$ group characters \cite{Ingram1950,Roichman1996,Lassalle2008}.
-Unfortunately, the character formula becomes intractable for general qudits and arbitrary $S_n$ irrep sectors, but when $d = 2$ for qubits, we can explicitly check that they scale as $\Theta(d_\lambda)$ for large $n$.
+Unfortunately, the character formula becomes intractable for general qudits and arbitrary $S_n$ irreps, but when $d = 2$ for qubits, we can explicitly check that they scale as $\Theta(d_\lambda)$ for large $n$.
 Therefore,

-where the dimension $d_\lambda$ of the irrep sector $S^\lambda$ can be evaluated by the so-called hook length formula in $S_n$ representation theory \cite{Sagan01,Tolli2009}.
-Some of them scale exponentially with respect to the system size $n$ and we also provide a detailed introduction at the end of Section I.A in the SM.
-Moreover, if one concerns with the permutation symmetry given by permuting qudits through the group $S_n$, Schur-Weyl duality asserts that the decomposed charge sectors are given by SU$(d)$ irreps whose dimensions scales as $O(n^d)$.
+where the dimension $d_\lambda$ of the irrep $S^\lambda$ can be evaluated by the so-called hook length formula in $S_n$ representation theory \cite{Sagan01,Tolli2009}.
+Some of them scale exponentially with respect to the system size $n$ and we also provide a detailed introduction at the end of Appendix \ref{sec:SnTheory}.
+Moreover, if one concerns with the permutation symmetry given by permuting qudits through the group $S_n$, Schur--Weyl duality asserts that the decomposed charge sectors are given by SU$(d)$ irreps whose dimensions scales as $O(n^d)$.
 Especially when $d = 2$ for qubits, it is familiar that the largest charge sector, spin-$n/2$ irrep, preserving permutation invariance is of dimension $n+1$.